greytering/errorforg/README.md

-# How to upload A file to github?
+# How to create A file to github?
 Setp 1: touch a file
 ```
 # touch Filename